-Boasting eternal sunshine (Florida averages 237 days of sun each year), exciting theme parks, unique wildlife programs, and miles of sandy beaches, the state’s allure is obvious.
-One of Florida’s main draws is the diversity of its cities.
+Boasting eternal sunshine (Florida averages 237 days of sun each year), exciting theme parks, unique wildlife programs, and miles of sandy beaches, the state's allure is obvious.
+It's Florida's best cities, though, that really entice visitors to return.

 From historic European settlements to lazy beach towns to vibrant shopping destinations, the Sunshine State offers a wide variety of metropolitan experiences.
 The brightly hued streets of Key West are instant smile magnets, while Miami's bustling Art Deco core screams to be photographed.
 Cultural riches abound in Sarasota, while Naples caters to upper-class tastes.
 Told you Florida's towns were diverse.

 No matter what type of vacation you're looking for, you'll find it in one (or more) of the Sunshine State's great cities.
 The only problem is deciding which one to hit up first.
 Luckily, our list of the best cities in Florida can help you decide where to start.

 Orlando's main tourist draw is hard to miss.
 Theme parks like Walt Disney World and Universal Studios blanket large chunks of the city, their steepled towers and giant roller coasters dotting the skyline, while nightly firework shows light up the skyscape.

 Other popular Orlando attractions include SeaWorld and Discovery Cove, both of which allow visitors to get up close and personal with some of the area's biggest stars: whales, dolphins, manta rays, and sea lions.
 While visiting this hot spot, it's easy to get caught up in the thrill and magic of these adrenaline boosters.